Home |

 or patio of the villa and read, maybe sipping a fresh

-coconut water, which Jonas keeps a supply of in the villa
+coconut water, which Sani keeps a supply of in the villa

 fridge.
 I also enjoy a beer and peanuts, while